 Q6.
 Write a short note on ‘Jatis’ formation.

 During the period of 700 to 1750 large variety of development occurred.
 This was also a period of great mobility.
 Groups of people travelled long distances in search of opportunity.
 Some groups of people became more important and claimed as higher castes.

 Throughout this period there was a gradual clearing of forests and the extension of agriculture, a change faster and more complete in some areas than in others.
 In this way some forest dwellers fixed to migrate and others started farming.
 Hence the society became more complicated. and divided into different sub castes, which is also known as Jatis.

 Q7.
 What do you mean by jati panchayat?

 Ans: Jatis sub-castes people framed their own rules and regulations to manage the conduct of their members.
 These regulations were enforced by an assembly of elders, described in some areas as the jati panchayat.
 But jatis were also required to follow the rules of their villages.
+Several villages were governed by a chieftain.
 Together they were only one small unit of a state.

 Q8.
 Write a short note on pan-regional.

 Ans: By 700 many regions already possessed distinct geographical dimensions and their own language and cultural characteristics.
 They were also with specific ruling dynasties.
 There was considerable conflict between these states.
 Occasionally dynasties like the Cholas, Khaljis, Tughluqs and Mughals were able to build an empire that was pan-regional – an influencing region.